Servings : Serves 2-3

 Sieve and drain away any excess moisture from the paste until it is COMPLETELY dry.

-Add this along with all the other ingredients into your mince and then mix well, kneading the dough for about 5 minutes to make sure it's smooth and soft.
+Add this along with all the other ingredients into your mince and then mix well, kneading the mixture for about 5 minutes to make sure it’s smooth and soft.

 Cover and refrigerate the mince overnight.

 When ready to use, turn on your bbq grill.
 Shape the koobideh on long flat metal skewers (do not grease the skewers).
 I made mine 12″ long.
 They normally shrink by a couple of inches as they cook.
 Got 6 super-large kababs out of the 500gm of mince.

 Once all are shaped, place them on the grill and keep turning them often to make sure they do not fall.
 If they cook too fast on one side and the other side is still raw, they will fall into the fire, so try and keep turning them often until both sides are solid then you can continue cooking them until the kebabs are nice and brown on both sides.

 Once done, remove the kebabs from the skewers (with the help of pieces of naan so you don’t burn yourself) and store between the naans to preserve the juices that will drip from.